 In commercial applications requiring the movement of heavy loads and machinery, rigging is a key factor.
 The welfare of staff should be of the utmost importance when conducting a rigging operation.
 Inappropriate load rigging can cause unintended falls, leading to damage to property and exposing safety risks, injury, or even death to riggers and other nearby workers.

 To become an NCCCO certified rigger, you must be at least 18 years of age and have a high school diploma or GED.
 In order to receive certification from an accredited organization, you must pass both a written and practical exam offered by an NCCCO accredited organization.
 There are two rigging certifications: Rigger I and Rigger II.
 Although the responsibilities of both are slightly different, they both require you to pass a written practical exam for certification.

 What is a rigging certificate and how can Total Equipment Training help?

-A rigging certificate is documentation that someone has demonstrated the ability to complete the tasks required for a qualified rigger.
-Total equipment training prepares your team for OSHA rigger qualification and NCCCO certification.
+A rigging certificate is a documentation that someone has demonstrated the ability to complete the tasks required for a qualified rigger.
+Total Equipment Training prepares your team for OSHA rigger qualification and NCCCO certification.
 Through hands-on training and classroom testing, Total Equipment Training works with you to design a program that works for you and prepares employees to rig safely.

 Contact Total Equipment Training for more information about becoming a certified rigger.